badbruce07/badbruce07.github.io/_posts/2014-10-07-weekly-tasks.markdown

 ---
 layout: post
 title:  "Tutorials in Using HarvestAPI in PHP (Pt.
-2)"
+1)"
 date:   2014-10-07 11:31:00
 categories: jekyll update
 ---

 <h2> <b> Getting Connected with HarvestAPI </b> </h2>
 <br/>

+I started learning PHP with cURL which was very useful to connect PHP with HarvestAPI.
+I will be using Linux/Ubuntu Operating System.
+I had to also install curl in the terminal using the command below:
+<br/><br/>
+{% highlight ruby %}
+sudo apt-get install php5-curl
+{% endhighlight %}

+<br/><br/>
+and then restart the server using the command: <br/><br/>

+{% highlight ruby %}
+sudo service apache2 restart
+{% endhighlight %}
+<br/><br/>

 <h3> <b> How to Create The PHP file to connect to HarvestAPI </b> </h3>